Season 9 of our famed Tuesday night PS4 GT3 League was back in action to an old familiar face from the original Project Cars game, Road America.

 In the Driver's Championship battle, Tyler McIntosh (MacAttack0922) kept a 22 point lead over 2nd place, but that now would be over Mark McCormak (RPG), who used his win to jump up in the Standings.
 Mark Kaelin (Bubba18) moved up into 3rd Place in points, as Kyle Spencer's (KDawgHonda777) DNF was him fall down 2 positions in the Standings.
 Chase Cavalier (Doge_With_It_420) jumped up into 5th Place in the Standings after Road America.

 The Team Championship standings saw Pony Up Racing (Mark Mc. and Mark K.) return the favor and then some after last week and took a 19 point chunk out of Apex Motorsports' (Tyler and Kyle) lead.
 The spread between the 2 teams is now back down to 21 points.
 Metal Mulisha (Samuel and Mart) moved up to 3rd in the Team Standings, but well back of our Top 2 teams.

 Next week will be the first race of the European/Asian swing of the Season as the crew takes the GT3s to Austria and tackles the beautiful Red Bull Ring Circuit for the first time ever.
 Each week, please join our League's Broadcaster Charles Sumner (Hootius; www.twitch.tv/oldmanhoot ) as he breaks down all of the action that happens each Tuesday night @ 9PM EST.

-Here is the broadcast of the crazy action from Road America:
+Here is the broadcast of the great actions from Long Beach: